-Those in the construction know the ups and downs the industry faces, and challenges are ever changing.
+Those in the construction know the ups and downs the industry faces and that challenges are ever-changing.
 In a currently healthy market, many employers struggle to keep their staff as robust as possible.
 As the owner of a luxury home building company, Treasured Spaces, I’ve gained insight into how to find and motivate excellent construction employees.
-(Image: StevePB via Pixabay)

 The construction industry offers a ripe opportunity for people getting out of high school and college.
 Construction isn't going away anytime in the foreseeable future.
 Homes, businesses, roads, and bridges all need upkeep; the built world is ever-changing and ever-expanding.
 There are opportunities for almost everyone in the construction industry, depending on training and expertise.
 Job openings range from physical work to office administration, and can include jobs such as estimator, project manager, delivery driver, machine operator, mechanic, and so many more.

 When most people think of construction, they think of hard labor.
 There's plenty of that, of course.
 But there are also numerous other opportunities for those that don't want or can't execute manual labor.

 The No. 1 way to find motivated construction employees is word of mouth, using personal connections.
 When people speak highly of someone that they think would be a good fit for a company, the new employees tend to rise to the occasion to prove that the person who referred them made a good choice.

 Keep existing employees motivated with regularly scheduled reviews that emphasize strengths and address weaknesses.
 Offer pay increases when an employee is deserving.

 —Leading by example.
 If I want something done and know it won’t be a fun task, I have no problem jumping in and doing it alongside employees.
 As the business grows, I may not always be able to do this, but I hope to pass on to my employees the value of getting as involved in the work as possible, and working with others, no matter what their position.